igrishaev/pg2/docs/data-source.md

 # Data Source Abstraction

-A recent release of PG2 has introduced something which is called a data source.
+A recent release of PG2 introduces something called a data source.
 Brifely, it's when a function accepts not a `Connection` instance only but rather an object implementing the `org.pg.ISource` protocol.
-It makes the function work with a connection pool or a Clojure map as well.
+It makes the function work with a connection pool, a Clojure map, or a URI string as well.

 For example, before, the `query` function accepted a connection only.
-You should have open a connection first and pass it into the `query` function:
+You should have opened a connection first and pass it into the `query` function:

 ~~~clojure
 (def config {...})